walshie4/walshie4.github.io/source/pages/info.md

  and the [NSA](http://en.wikipedia.org/wiki/National_Security_Agency), however I do not want to attempt to force feed you my point of view.
 I agree with the words of NSA Deputy Director [Richard Ledgett](http://en.wikipedia.org/wiki/Richard_Ledgett) when he said, (in [this TED talk regarding NSA surviellence programs](http://www.ted.com/talks/richard_ledgett_the_nsa_responds_to_edward_snowden_s_ted_talk)) that the best thing we can all do is to, "learn the facts."

-####Some informative TED talks
+####Some TED talks
 * As linked above, [this](http://www.ted.com/talks/richard_ledgett_the_nsa_responds_to_edward_snowden_s_ted_talk) talk
 actually features Richard Ledgett live answering questions at a [TED](http://www.ted.com/) conference.